Skip to main content

 Essay

-The biggest mistake is writing a generic history of your culture.
+The biggest mistake is writing a generic summary of your grades.

 Strategy

-Winners instead focus on their personal, lived connection to First Nations, Métis, or Inuit communities and clearly link their future career goals to the support this money provides.
+Winners instead share deep, personal stories about their connection to First Nations, Métis, and/or Inuit culture and community while clearly linking their future aspirations to the financial support.

 References